kalyanmulampaka/spring-data-jdbc-codegen/README.md

   2. Domain class with optional **JSR-303** validation annotations.
   2. Repository class with **@Repository** annotation.
   3. Database helper class with RowMapper and RowUnMapper, table and column details.
 All table and column information is encapsulated in this class.
+  4. Generated code can be edited and custom code can be added.
+Regenerating the code will not delete the custom code.

 Sample code